sumit7894/FightAndSearch/README.md

 -  Once you've added your db config as listed above , go the src folder from your terminal and execute `npx sequelize db:create`
 ```

+## DB Design

+- Airplane Table
+- Flight
+- Airpot
+- City

+- A flight belongs to an airoplane but one airoplane can be used in multiple flights
+- A city has many airpots but one airpot belongs to one city
+- One airpot  can have many flights, but a flight belongs to one airpot